 And remember, as with any code, once you write it, you have to maintain it.
 If Pardot modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 Other data warehouse options

 Azure Synapse is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, Snowflake, or Panoply, which are RDBMSes that use similar SQL syntax.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Snowflake, To Panoply, To S3, and To Delta Lake.

 Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to move data from Pardot to Azure SQL Data Warehouse automatically.
-With just a few clicks, Stitch starts extracting your Pardot data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Azure SQL Data Warehouse data warehouse.
+Thankfully, products like Stitch were built to move data from Pardot to Azure Synapse automatically.
+With just a few clicks, Stitch starts extracting your Pardot data, structuring it in a way that's optimized for analysis, and inserting that data into your Azure Synapse data warehouse.